echemdb/svgdigitizer/doc/usage.md

 ## Plot Types

 Data can be presented in different ways in figures.
-The `svgdigitizer` has some special functionalities to deal with special cases such as skewed axis, scalebars, or scaling factors.
+The `svgdigitizer` has some special functionalities to deal with special cases such as skewed axis, scale bars, or scaling factors.

 +++